Who is Harry Benjamin? F1 commentator replaces David Croft at 2025 Austrian GP

 In May 2021 be began commentating on F1 race weekends as the lead presenter of Formula 2, Formula 3 and the Porsche Super Cup, which opened the door to more broadcasting opportunities as a voiceover artist for Arsenal FC; a main stage host at Silverstone during the 2022 British Grand Prix; a cast member of Drive to Survive from season six onwards; and as the lead commentator for the inaugural season of F1 Academy.

-Since March 2022, Benjamin has led BBC Radio 5 Live’s coverage of Formula 1 while also freelancing in similar roles for Sky Sports F1 — most recently co-hosting its F1 broadcast for children in 2023 alongside aspiring young commentators.
+Since March 2022, Benjamin has led BBC Radio 5 Live’s coverage of Formula 1 while also freelancing in similar roles for Sky Sports F1.
+He co-hosted its F1 broadcast for children in 2023 alongside aspiring young commentators.
 He also made his first on-camera appearance for F1 in Bahrain, where he filled in for Tom Clarkson to host the pre-race driver interviews.

-What does Harry Benjamin say at the start grand prix?
+What does Harry Benjamin say at the start of a grand prix?

-“It’s eyes to the lights and foot to the floor as we go racing here at Baku!” are the words Harry Benjamin last used to start an F1 race, and is a phrase we could hear again at multiple races in 2025.
+“It’s eyes to the lights and foot to the floor as we go racing here at Baku!” are the words Harry Benjamin has used at the start of F1 races.

 Crofty’s own trademarked line — “It’s lights out and away we go” — has signalled the start of F1 races for well over a decade, becoming as familiar as the great Murray Walker’s “Go, Go, Go!”.